Using the Tray Method

 Utricularia

 Utricularia are commonly grown using the tray method, since they always love being waterlogged.
-I'm not sure that growers cultivate Utrics any other way.
+I compacted my media, to increase water retention, which has led to an infestation of Utrics in all my sundew pots!

 Additional Questions or Suggestions?